Efficient time stepping for numerical integration using reinforcement learning: Introduction

-In contrast to that, our work addresses the task of efficiently performing numerical quadrature for arbitrary, explicitly known functions.
-To this end, the next sample point at which the function is evaluated is determined by finding an \emph{optimal trade-off} between the two conflicting criteria accuracy and numerical efficiency.
-This task is carried out by a \emph{reinforcement learning} algorithm which, taking past function evaluations into account, determines the next sample point at which to evaluate the function of interest.
-As many practical problems involve rapid changes or even non-smoothness, the training of just one time-stepper will likely lead to an overall mediocre performance.
-To circumvent this, a \emph{hierarchical approach} (Section \ref{sec:hierarchicalRL}) is pursued, where multiple \emph{base learners} (Section~\ref{subsec:basisLearner}) are trained to yield a very good performance on subsets with a specific structure or behavior.
-Based on recent function evaluations, an additional \emph{meta-learner} (Section \ref{subsec:metaLearner}) then chooses the appropriate base learner to perform the time-stepping.
-The efficiency of the proposed approach in comparison to state-of-the-art methods will be demonstrated using both examples from the area of integrating functions as well as numerically solving of differential equations (Section~\ref{subsec:results}).
+In contrast to that, our work addresses the task of efficiently performing numerical integration for integrands or differential equations of a given problem class to a desired accuracy.
+To this end, the next sample point at which the integrand or force term is evaluated is determined by finding an \emph{optimal trade-off} between the two conflicting criteria accuracy and numerical efficiency.
+This task is carried out by a \emph{reinforcement learning} algorithm which, taking past function evaluations and learned knowledge about the problem class into account, determines the next sample point at which to evaluate the function of interest.
+The efficiency of the proposed approach in comparison to state-of-the-art methods will be demonstrated using examples from the area of computing integrals (quadrature) as well as numerically solving differential equations.

-While our method requires explicit knowledge of the function of interest, its applicability is not limited to dynamical systems, but also applies to the calculation of integrals.
-To address unknown systems, methods for system identification from data can be employed, which have been increasingly popular in recent years (cf., e.\,g., \cite{BPK16,RBPK17,KNP+20}).
+The second key component of quadrature rules or numerical methods\,---\,the appropriate weighting of the different function evaluations\,---\,will be addressed briefly.
+While the classical Taylor-series-based construction aims to maximize the asymptotic order of a method on the class of analytic problems, given a finite accuracy and a restricted problem class, tailored weights can yield even more efficient schemes, as will be demonstrated by experiments.

-Finally, the second key component of quadrature rules\,---\,the appropriate weighting of the different function evaluations\,---\,will be addressed briefly in Section~\ref{sec:quadrature}.
-Besides the classical Taylor-series-based construction (e.\,g., via the Newton-Cotes formulae), these weights can also be determined from data using regression techniques.
+We give a brief overview of numerical integration as well as reinforcement learning in Section~\ref{sec:preliminaries}.
+In Section~\ref{sec:hierarchicalRL} we describe our method of learning an optimal time-stepping algorithm for specific problem classes from data, and how to optimize the weights of conventional quadrature rules in order to obtain an even more efficient scheme.
+We apply these methods to multiple examples in Section~\ref{subsec:results} and compare the performance to state-of-the-art adaptive time-steppers.
+Finally, we draw a conclusion in Section~\ref{sec:conclusion}.